-“And the problem is that most organisations cannot actually afford to do those redesigns for all those parts because this will be a monstrous effort.”
+“And the problem is that most organizations cannot actually afford to do those redesigns for all those parts because this will be a monstrous effort,” he said.

 “I think that one thing that is really important is that to allow companies a smooth transition to AM by taking parts that they already have and that they are already producing in existing analogue ways, moving them to digital manufacturing, to AM, creating identical replicas without having to change that.”

-Another important part of widespread adoption of digital AM is standardisation of the technology and the AM ‘network’.
+Another important part of widespread adoption of digital AM is standardization of the technology and the AM ‘network’.
 Velo3D has built a common software, a common manufacturing platform and common manufacturing processes.